 to refer a friend or family member.
 If approved by an

-Independent Review Board (IRB), PRA may be able to provide
+Independent Review Board (IRB), ICON may be able to provide

 participant that you refer.
 To qualify for the payment, the